Tuufless/FFXIV-Elemental-Raid-Macros/5.0_shadowbringers/savage_raids/e8s/README.md

 # Eden's Verse: Refulgence (Savage)

-By the end of the tier, the most common strategies were "DD out", "Ayatori Light Rampant" and "Arthas' strat" (a.k.a.
+By the end of the tier, the most common strategies were "DD out", "Ayatori Light Rampant" and "Arthars' strat" (a.k.a.
 "KB uptime)

 ## Timeline